 - Cloud computing architectures are designed to be reliable and effective means of processing data, which can instantly and seamlessly scale up or down as a business grows.

-- Due to mobility inherent in such systems, remote working is more efficient and flexible; teams can be more productive without ever leaving their desk and businesses have the advantage that when technology improves.
+- Due to the mobility inherent in such systems, remote working is more efficient and flexible; teams can be more productive without ever leaving their desk and businesses have the advantage when technology improves.